Application state

 Configuration in Workshop

-You will have the option to configure an agent's application variables in Workshop if an AIP Agent has been configured with an application state.
-Review our documentation on the AIP Interactive widget for more information.
+If an AIP Agent has been configured with an application state, you can configure the agent's application variables in Workshop.
+Review the AIP Interactive widget documentation for more information.

-Configure an AIP Agent's application variables to Workshop variables under the Agent application state section.
+Configure an AIP Agent's application variables to Workshop variables in the agent's application state section.